 The curriculum plan for a Master of Arts in Counseling requires students to take a core of required courses, additional specialization course work in the area of interest, a personal growth experience and an internship with accompanying seminar.
 No thesis is required.

 Whenever possible, faculty individualize the program to meet each student’s specific career objectives.
 Individually designed internships are developed with area agencies, schools, businesses and colleges.

 Class Meetings & Timeline

 Most courses are offered in the late afternoon or evenings, on weekends and in the summer.
-Students generally require three to four years to complete the master’s degree; all students are required to complete their programs within five years.
+It takes approximately 2.5-3.5 years to finish the degree, depending upon how quickly the student wishes to progress; all students are required to complete their programs within five years.
 Selected courses are open to non-degree students on a space-available basis.

 - M.A. in Counseling: Addictions Counseling: This degree will prepare you for a career in the growing field of addiction treatment.
 Learn more

 - M.A. in Counseling: Clinical Mental Health Counseling: Take your place among other health professionals in a range of clinical mental health settings with this degree.
 Learn more

 - M.A. in Counseling: General: Help others reach their potential, resolve relationship issues, transcend trauma and more as a licensed counselor.
 Learn more